sanjay-azad/en/index.md

 I live in India and have visited several of its cities and religious and historical sites.
 The holy city of [Varanasi] is where I have spent the whole of my childhood and schooling.

 I have appeared for the [UPSC] civil service exams as well, and the learning it provided in terms of understanding Indian politics, history, and society has been wholesome and fulfilling to me.
-I have a good knowledge of Indian philosophy from the IIT itself, and nowadays, I am getting into psychology as I believe AI and psychology are going to rule the future.
+The humanities courses at IIT provided a good knowledge of Indian philosophy, and economy.
+I believe AI and mindfulness are going to play a bigger role in the future.

 {: .highlight }
 I am a student of science, a proud critical thinker, and a seeker of knowledge.

-The information, facts, and theories that I have acquired over my life are my assets.
-I am willing to disseminate them over here to a larger audience.
+Coming from a background of science and spirituality, I think I should talk about their fallacies and utilities - and save people from getting polarised.
 The blogs are going to be from a diverse background, but mostly will have the following flavours:
 - Finance
 - Machine learning
 - Deep learning